Pham-dev/hls-blueprint-release/README.md

 This repo will be used to store documents that pertain to HLS Blueprints.
 This will be continually updated as more documents arise.

+HLS-Flex-Provider blueprint requires the following:
+- new Flex Twilio Account (DO NOT REUSE existing account you have)
+- Telehealth for Flex (NOTE that this is different from regular Telehealth deployed)
+- HLS-EHR that includes openEMR
+- HLS Flex plug-in
+- Owl Health website that has Webchat client

 # Installation Guide